 Garmin has many competitors that make comparable or sometimes better products for the money.
 Garmin’s main competitors are Polar, Apple, Suunto, Fitbit, and even Garmin itself!
 Read more below:

-- Garmin’s last-gen multisport watches are the best Garmin Fenix 6 Pro alternatives if we’re completely honest.
+- Garmin’s last-gen multisport watches are the best Garmin Fenix 6 Pro alternatives.
 We’d recommend checking out the Fenix 5 Plus or even the Fenix 5 series.
 The Suunto 9 Baro comes close, but its software is lagging behind competitors like Garmin.

 - The Polar Vantage V2 is the best Garmin Forerunner 745 and 945 alternative.
 This is Polar’s latest flagship running watch and comes with premium features like Recovery Pro, various performance tests, and much more.

-- The Coros Pace 2 is the best Garmin Forerunner 245/Music alternative.
+- The Coros Pace 2 is the best Garmin Forerunner 55 and 245 alternative.
 This light-and-comfortable running watch can often be found cheaper than the Forerunner 245/Music and supports on-device running power metrics.

 - The Casio GBD-H1000 is the best Garmin Instinct alternative.
 It’s cheaper, offers solar charging with up to 66 hours of battery life in sports mode, and plenty of sports tracking features.